julianmak/TAPGFD_ML_tutorial/README.md

 Now in your own Google Drive somewhere, upload the data folder from step zero (don't zip, just upload the whole .zarr folder)

-Then mount the contents in your Google drive to your instance by adding the following code in the Notebook:
+When you are in the instance on Google Colab, mount the contents in your Google drive to your instance by adding the following code in the Notebook:

 ```
 from google.colab import drive